polyvalens/Daisy-Pod-Display/README.md

 # Daisy Pod Display
 Arduino-based display for the [Daisy Pod](https://www.electro-smith.com/daisy/pod) controlled by the pod's RGB LEDs.
 Supposing the application running on the Daisy uses the pod's RGB LEDs for status indication, this sketch lets you attach human-readable text displayed on an alphanumerical LCD connected to an Arduino Uno.
 Also captures potentiometers POT1 & POT2.

-Default sketch has the menu's for [HammondEggsMusic's Pollen(8) synthesizer](https://hammondeggsmusic.ca/daisy/pollen8.html).
+Default sketch has the menus for [HammondEggsMusic's Pollen(8) synthesizer](https://hammondeggsmusic.ca/daisy/pollen8.html).

 Connections: